-- a) The nominee is subject to a potential conflict of interest as defined in the voting principles ("nominee not free of conflicts of interest") when less than half of the board members are not considered free of conflicts of interest (or one-third of the members in the case of controlled companies). - b) The proposed board term period exceeds four years. - c) The resolution applies to several nominees (block election), whereas the election list method is not provided for by law29. - d) The nominee simultaneously holds more than three board positions in listed companies, large corporations or organisations.
+- a) The nominee is subject to a potential conflict of interest as defined in the voting principles ("nominee not free of conflicts of interest") when less than half of the board members are not considered free - of conflicts of interest (or one-third of the members in the case of controlled companies19). - b) The proposed board term period exceeds four years.